-At age 35, after shoulder, low back and elbow issues it was obvious I was not getting better.
-I was just getting beat up.
-In fact, my joints and muscles felt like I was aging faster.
+At age 35, after shoulder, low back and elbow injuries it was obvious I was not getting better.
+Instead I was getting beat up.
+In fact, in the morning and going into workouts, my joints and muscles felt like old.
 After about a year of fighting against change I decided to begin exercising differently.
 The goal was to create a more athletic body that would allow me to move better, feel better and not just look like I did.

-In this article I want to share with you the 10 workout secrets I have discovered over the past 21 years of training myself, my athletes and my adult fitness clients.
-These workout secrets have allowed me to sustain what I call a “Game Day Ready” body.
+In this article I want to share with you the 10 workout secrets I have discovered over the past 27 years of training myself and my adult fitness clients that has allowed them to continue to “function” at a high level outside the gym.
+These workout secrets have allowed myself as well as my clients to sustain what I call a “Game Day Ready” body and slow down Father Time.
 I will also share with you how I incorporate these 10 workout secrets into a weekly workout routine.

 10 Workout Secrets